Sistan and Baluchestan province: Ethnic demographics

-The Baloch form a majority 70-76% of the population and the Persian Sistani a minority.
-Smaller communities of Kurds (in the eastern highlands and near Iranshahr); the expatriate Brahui (along the border with Pakistan); and other resident and itinerant ethnic groups, such as the Romani, are also found within the province.
+The Baloch form a majority 70–76% of the population and the Persian Sistanis a minority.
+Smaller communities of Kurds (in the eastern highlands and near Iranshahr); the expatriate Brahuis (along the border with Pakistan); and other resident and itinerant ethnic groups, such as the Romani, are also found within the province.

-Most of the population are Balōch and speak the Baluchi language, although there also exists among them a small community of speakers of the Indo-Aryan language Jadgali.
-Baluchestan means "Land of the Balōch"; Sistani Persians are the second largest ethnic group in this province who speak the Sistani dialect of Persian.
+Most of the population are Baloch and speak the Balochi language, although there also exists among them a small community of speakers of the Indo-Aryan language Jadgali.; Sistani Persians are the second largest ethnic group in this province who speak the Sistani dialect of Persian.